Distributed Model Predictive Control with Reconfigurable Terminal Ingredients for Reference Tracking: Feasibility and Stability

-\begin{remark} Both Lemma \ref{lemma_st2} and Lemma \ref{lemma_st3} impose constraints on the value of the parameter $\lambda$.
+\begin{remark} Both Lemma \ref{lemma_st2} and Lemma \ref{lemma_st3} impose constraints on $\lambda$.
 However, by appropriately choosing the other parameters, these constraints are compatible with each other.
 In particular, Lemma \ref{lemma_st2} requires $\lambda$ to be in a set containing one in its interior.
 On the other side, Lemma \ref{lemma_st3} requires $\lambda$ to be in a range whose upper bound is between zero and one.
 Note that this upper bound tends to one as $\delta_1$ tends to zero, that is,

 Thus, if $\delta_1$ is chosen sufficiently small, the upper bound in Lemma \ref{lemma_st3} (which tends to one) can be made higher than the lower bound in Lemma \ref{lemma_st2} (which is lower than one). \end{remark}